angelomichel/AriannaChat/README.md

-# ariannaChat
+# AriannaChat WoW Addon
-WoW addon for supporting arianna-emotes in WoW-chat.
+This WoW addon is for supporting tarianna-emotes in WoW-chat.

+Feel free to add stuff here by means of a PR.